Skip to main content

 Supervisor

 When you arrive in Oxford you should already know the name of the supervisor provisionally allocated to you (on the basis of interest and previous experience).
 It is up to you to make contact soon after you arrive.
-As your first year progresses, if both you and your supervisor are content with it, the arrangement will become permanent; otherwise it will be changed.
-It will also be changed if it becomes clear that your interests are converging on a research topic which can be supervised more appropriately by another member of staff.
+If, as your first year progresses, it becomes clear that your interests are converging on a research topic which can be supervised more appropriately by another member of staff it will be necessary for your supervision arrangements to change.
 In some cases joint supervision is arranged.
 The close working relationship with your supervisor is likely to be the most important element during your research life in the department, and much of the first year will be spent on arriving at a good working relationship.
-The nature of this relationship will depend to a large extent on individual work patterns, but some useful guidelines can be found in the EPSRC booklet Guide to Good Supervisory Practice which is found in your information packs.
+The nature of this relationship will depend to a large extent on individual work patterns, but some useful guidelines can be found online here

 In spite of the range of styles of interaction between supervisor and research student, it is important that you meet on a regular basis.
 We advise that you should meet with your supervisor at least 4 times per term.
-A more typical pattern is weekly, at least until you reach the stage of writing up your dissertation.
+A more typical pattern is meeting on a fortnightly basis, at least until you reach the stage of writing up your dissertation.

 Academic advisor